kmnlsm/CNCERP/README.md

 ## Download
 The latest stable version is currently v4.15, and can be downloaded from SourceForge.
 [![Download Latest Official Zen Cart&reg; Release](https://a.fsdn.com/con/app/sf-download-button)
-Download the latest official webERP release](http://sourceforge.net/projects/cncerp/files/latest/download)
+Download the latest official CNCERP release](http://sourceforge.net/projects/cncerp/files/latest/download)

 ## Requirements
 - A web server - Chinese derived version-CNCERP has been tested on Apache, NGINX, lighthttpd, and Hiawatha